react-hook-form/core/reports/api-extractor.md

 // Warnings were encountered during analysis:
 //
-// dist/index.d.ts:734:5 - (ae-forgotten-export) The symbol "AsyncDefaultValues" needs to be exported by the entry point index.d.ts
+// dist/types/index.d.ts:734:5 - (ae-forgotten-export) The symbol "AsyncDefaultValues" needs to be exported by the entry point index.d.ts
-// dist/index.d.ts:1013:5 - (ae-forgotten-export) The symbol "Subscription" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)